ezgigm/Project4_Store_Sales_Forecasting/README.md

 **Future Improvements:**

-- Feature engineering can be done in detail to find better relations.
 - Data will be made more stationary with different techniques.

+- More detailed feature engineering and feature selection will be done.

+- More data can be found to observe holiday effects on sales and different holidays will be added like Easter, Halloween and  Come Back to School times.

-- Markdown effects can be analized as departmental.
+- Markdown effects on model will be improved according to department sales.

-- Different models can be build for each store and each departments.
+- Different models can be build for special stores or departments.
-- Store locations can be added to data.
-- More holidays which have higher sales times can be added such as Come Back to School time, Halloween or Easter.

 - Market basket analysis can be done to find higher demand items of departments.

  # Repository Guide